Skip to main content

 • Water bottle!

-• (NEW) We will be doing a weekly waterfight, feel free to bring a watergun/ squirt gun from home. (this is not required just an option)
+• We will be doing a weekly water fight, so feel free to bring a water/squirt gun from home.

 BE CREATIVE, HAVE FUN!!!